refinedev/refine/documentation/docs/ui-integrations/ant-design/hooks/use-simple-list/index.md

 `queryResult` is the returned values from [`useList`](/docs/data/hooks/use-list) hook.

+### result

+The last successfully resolved value from the [`getList`](/docs/data/data-provider/#getlist-) method.
+It is identical to `tableQueryResult.data` and useful for accessing data directly without destructuring the `tableQueryResult` object.

 ### searchFormProps

 `searchFormProps` returns the [`<Form>`](https://ant.design/components/form/) instance of Ant Design.
 When `searchFormProps.onFinish` is called, it will trigger [`onSearch`](#onsearch) function.